sacs-epfl/shatter/ARTIFACT-EVALUATION.md

 Each experiment should take roughly an hour.
 So, in total, the experiments should take ~4 hours.
 Each experiment should take up roughly 1GB of storage, totalling up to ~4GBs of storage.

-## Environment [TODO]
+## Environment
-The artifact code and data can be accessed via https://github.com/sacs-epfl/shatter.
-We also provide a Dockerfile in the repository and the docker image at <TODO>

 ### Accessibility (All badges)
 The artifact code and data can be accessed via [https://github.com/sacs-epfl/shatter](https://github.com/sacs-epfl/shatter).
 This is the lab's public Github.
-We also provide a Dockerfile in the repository and the docker image at <TODO>.
+We also provide a Dockerfile in the repository and the docker image on the Docker Hub as `rishis8/shatter-artifact-pets2025:latest`.

 ### Set up the environment (Only for Functional and Reproduced badges)
-We recommend using the Docker image since everything is already set up.
+We recommend using the Docker image (`rishis8/shatter-artifact-pets2025:latest`) since everything is already set up.
 Else, please create a virtual environment with python 3.10 (and git and git-lfs) and use the following commands in the root directory of the repository:
 ```bash
 pip install -r requirements.txt